Suzanna-Linn/slua/docs/moving-timers.md

 The timers will be trigered a few milliseconds later than scheduled, depending on when the LLTimers is called.
 They will never be triggered before the scheduled time.

 The next timer tick is scheduled from the current schedule and not from the current time.
-Intervals between timer ticks could be a few milliseconds longer or shorter.
+Intervals between timer ticks could be a few milliseconds longer or shorter:
 <pre class="language-sluab"><code class="language-sluab">-- normal timer

 local lastTick = 0
 LLTimers:every(1, function(expected, interval)
     currentTime = ll.GetTime()
-    print(string.format("%18.15f%20.15f%20.15f", expected,, currentTime, currentTime - lastTick))
+    print(string.format("%18.15f%20.15f%20.15f", expected, currentTime, currentTime - lastTick))
     lastTick = currentTime
 end)
 --[[